noop-inc/documentation/src/content/docs/statics.md

 ---

-title: "Statics"
+title: 'Statics'
-description: "Hosting static websites and single page apps on Noop"
+description: 'Hosting static websites and single page apps on Noop'
-slug: "statics"
+slug: 'statics'
-section: "components"
+section: 'components'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 13
 ---

 Static Components are for hosting static websites and assets.
 A Static Component can be configured to serve single page applications (SPAs), or a directory (folder) of files.